pgroonga/pgroonga.github.io/tutorial/index.md

 # Tutorial

 This document describes how to use PGroonga step by step.
-If you don't install PGroonga yet, [install](../install/) PGroonga before you read this document.
+If you don't install PGroonga yet, [install][install] PGroonga before you read this document.

 You can use PGroonga as fast full text search index.
 You can also use PGroonga as more general index for equality condition (`=`) and comparison conditions (`<`, `>=` and so on).